-The Diocese recognises that speaking out about abuse can be very difficult and distressing and those harmed by abuse may not have felt able to tell anyone before.
-We are here to support people to share their experiences.
+We recognise that speaking out about abuse can be very difficult and distressing and you may not have felt able to tell anyone before.
+We are here to support you to share your experiences.

-This Commitment includes contact information, what to expect when contacting the service, our commitment to survivors, and various resources and links for sources of support.
+This Commitment includes contact information, what to expect when contacting the service, our commitment to survivors, and various resources and links for support.